henninb/flutter-minnesota-whist/docs/index.md

-# Five Hundred - Android Card Game
+# Minnesota Whist - Android Card Game

-A classic five hundred card game for Android with beautiful UI and comprehensive scoring.
+A classic Minnesota Whist card game for Android with beautiful UI and comprehensive scoring.

 ## Documentation